 Autoimmune conditions involve the body attacking itself.
 When the immune system malfunctions, it can mistake normal systems of the body, such as the inner ear, as intruders.
 When this occurs in the ear, it can lead to vertigo and other vestibular symptoms.

 #2 Benign Paroxysmal Positional Vertigo

-This is usually abbreviated to positional vertigo or BPPV.
+Also called positional vertigo or BPPV.
 In the curved canals of the inner ear, there are small calcium carbonate crystals that help to detect movement and orientation of the body.
-If one of these escapes the canal it is supposed to be in, vertigo can result.
-While this is considered the primary cause of BPPV, patients who present with vertigo who do not have another identifiable underlying cause are usually diagnosed with positional vertigo.
-Ultimately, it just means vertigo is set off by changes in head position.
+If one of these escapes the canal where it should belong, vertigo can result.
+While this is the primary cause of BPPV, patients who present with vertigo who do not have another identifiable underlying cause usually receive positional vertigo diagnosis.
+Ultimately, it just means vertigo may occur due to changes in head position.
 This is the most common cause of vertigo, in part because it is used as a catch-all.

 #3 Bilateral Vestibular Hypofunction

 This refers to a situation wherein a patient’s vestibular function decreases in both ears.
 It gets its own category because many vestibular conditions primarily affect just one ear.
 Vestibular problems in both ears can lead to vertigo, balance issues (especially in the dark when the body doesn’t have the vision to compensate), and vision problems during movement of the head.